ni/grpc-labview/README.md

 # gRPC Support for LabVIEW

-This repo contains necessary C++ code and support VIs to implement a gRPC server in LabVIEW.
+This repo contains necessary C++ code and support VIs to implement a gRPC server and client in LabVIEW.

-Open `examples/query_server/Query Server.lvproj` for examples on creating a query server. `/examples/query_server/Protos/query_server.proto` defines a simple query service example that can be used for a variety of purposes.

 You can either use the service as defined to implement a generic server via gPRC or use the implementation as a pattern to implement a gRPC service of your design.

 The project supports Windows, Linux, and Linux RT.